ALTIBASE/Documents/How to Use 3rd Party for Altibase/eng/Tableau User's Guide for Altibase/Tableau User's Guide for Altibase.md

    ![](Images/image-2.png)

-6. The below image will be shown after logging in.
-Now select the database from the list and select Taleau for schema.
+6. The image below will be shown after logging in.
+Select the database from the list and select Taleau for schema.

    ![<](Images/image-3.png)